arachnetech/homebridge-mqttthing/README.md

 `getName` - Topic that may be published to send HomeKit the name of the accessory (optional)

 `getOnline` - Topic that may be published to tell homebridge-mqttthing whether or not the accessory is online (optional).
 This is a Boolean value (see below) intended to be published as false by the MQTT Last Will and Testament (LWT) feature in order to notify homebridge-mqttthing that the accessory is offline.
 Accessories using this feature must also publish an online true status when available.

+`getBatteryLevel` - Topic that may be published by an accessory to indicate its current battery level, from 0 to 100 (optional).

+`getChargingState` - Topic that may be published by an accessory to indicate its charging state (optional).
+Default values accepted are `[ "NOT_CHARGING", "CHARGING", "NOT_CHARGEABLE" ]`.
+These may be changed with the `chargingStateValues` setting.

+`getStatusLowBattery` - Topic that may be published by an accessory to indicate whether it has a low battery (optional).

 ### Applying functions to MQTT messages (custom payload encoding/decoding)